Singularity of information flow at the Hopf bifurcation point: Introduction

 In this study, we investigate the relationship between oscillatory behavior and information flow.
-In particular, we focus on chemical reaction systems exhibiting a Hopf bifurcation, and analyze the singular behavior of the learning rate at the Hopf bifurcation point.
+In particular, we focus on chemical reaction systems exhibiting a Hopf bifurcation, and analyze the singular behavior of the learning rate, which we use here as a specific measure of information flow, at the Hopf bifurcation point.
 A Hopf bifurcation is a dynamical transition from a non-oscillatory state to an oscillatory one.
 The Hopf bifurcation in deterministic dynamical systems is well understood within the framework of dynamical systems theory \cite{Strogatz,Kuramoto1984}.
 For Hopf bifurcations in stochastic systems, various statistical quantities have been analyzed using descriptions based on phase and amplitude of oscillations \cite{Baras1982,Knobloch1983}, including stochastic averaging \cite{Arnold1996}.
 In this paper, we employ the singular perturbation method to stochastic dynamics, in order to analyse information-theoretic quantities near the bifurcation point.
 We demonstrate that the learning rate computed from numerical simulations is reproduced by the singular perturbation analysis.
 This confirms that the method is effective for analytically evaluating statistical quantities near the bifurcation point.
 As our main result, we theoretically show a non-smooth change in the learning rate at the Hopf bifurcation point, which is not easily obtained by numerical simulations.